 Jessica Cator (Staff)

 One of the first luxury properties to be built in Bhutan this hotel has all the charm and atmosphere of its heritage.
 The main building is a converted family house - but it is the rooms built separately to the main building that will really blow you away.
 Get a private one bedroom suite with stunning views over the city, and return to the traditional dinning room for meals.

 Daniel Smith (Staff)

-The Uma Paro is my favorite hotel in Paro, if not all of Bhutan, as it has a real Bhutanese charm about it.
+The Uma Paro is my favourite hotel in Paro, if not all of Bhutan, as it has a real Bhutanese charm about it.
 Their activity staff are experts at being able to show off the Paro Valley.
 Ideally, I would go for a Valley View Room given the views, and if you can stretch the budget the 1 and 2 bedroom villas (which are located in the grounds) are absolutely exceptional.
 Paro deserves 3 nights as there is so much to do.
 The Spa here is also wonderful.
 I think the Uma Paro has the best food out of any hotel in Bhutan (yes it knocks the socks off the Aman food) - sit back and relax from its restaurant which has 360 degree views.
-Scott Dunn guests continually rate Uma Paro as one of their all time favorites.
+Scott Dunn guests continually rate Uma Paro as one of their all time favourites.

 Apple plucking season starts from July to August in the region of Paro and Thimphu.

 Day Trip to Chelela Pass and Hike Kila Goenpa

 Chele La Pass is known to be the highest motorable pass in Bhutan and provides wonderful views over Ha Valley and Paro District, which you have the chance to view today before taking a scenic hike and visit to Kila Nunnery.